PROJECTS

 song-poems

 Song-Poems was presented at The Vortex (Downstairs) as part of the EFG London Jazz Festival.
-Scored for a small band, the project marked the culmination of Sorana’s decade-long research into poemas cantadas within Portuguese fado, exploring the interconnectedness of poetry and song.
+Scored for a small band, the project marked the culmination of Sorana’s decade-long research into poemas cantadas within Portuguese Fado, exploring the interconnectedness of poetry and song.
 The programme featured original arrangements of texts by e.e. cummings, John Keats, & W. B. Yeats, alongside a selection of Sorana’s own compositions.
-Interlacing the lyrical traditions of fado with contemporary jazz, the performance traced the musicality of poetic form and its capacity to transform across genres and cultures.
+Interlacing the lyrical traditions of Fado with contemporary jazz, the performance traced the musicality of poetic form and its capacity to transform across genres and cultures.
 Although its first chapter was cut short during the COVID-19 pandemic, the project is expected to continue in future iterations.

 our lady of stars / books of hours & changes

-Books of Hours and Changes forms the audiobook strand of the British Composer Award–nominated Our Lady of Stars / Books of Hours and Changes.
+Books of Hours and Changes is the audiobook component of the British Composer Award–nominated Our Lady of Stars / Books of Hours and Changes.
 Combining an album with a collection of poetry and scores, the work stages a correspondence between a young woman and a silent counterpart through letters and verse.
 Employing contemporary compositional structures, it plays with muso-poetic structure and interrogates the boundaries between fate and free will.

 swansongs